-- Assets under construction and community assets (without a determinable finite useful life) historical cost. - Infrastructure, community assets (with a determinable finite useful life) depreciated historical cost. - All other assets are measured at current value.
+- Assets under construction and community assets (without a determinable finite useful life) historical cost. - Infrastructure assets and community assets (with a determinable finite useful life) depreciated historical cost.
+However, with regards to highways infrastructure assets, this is a modified form of historical cost opening balances for highways infrastructure assets were originally recorded in balance sheets at amounts of capital undischarged for sums borrowed as at 1st April 1994, which was determined at that time to be historical cost. - All other assets are measured at current value.